Fayette Avery McKenzie: Early life and education

-Fayette Avery McKenzie was born in Montrose, Susquehanna County, Pennsylvania, on July 31, 1872 to Gertrude Avery, daughter of Charles Avery, and Edwin McKenzie, son of Benajah McKenzie.
+Fayette Avery McKenzie was born in Montrose, Susquehanna County, Pennsylvania, on July 31, 1872, to Gertrude Avery, daughter of Charles Avery, and Edwin McKenzie, son of Benajah McKenzie.
 Edwin was a merchant.
 Fayette lived in Montrose and attended public schools there until his senior year of high school.
 The family moved to South Bethlehem, Pennsylvania, and he graduated from high school there.

 McKenzie enrolled in Lehigh University in 1891.
 He studied at the University of Pennsylvania during the summer of 1894.
 He graduated from Lehigh in 1895 with a Bachelors degree; he was a member of Phi Beta Kappa.
 From 1900 to 1903, he attended the University of Pennsylvania, where he studied economics, history, and sociology.
 He earned a PhD from University of Pennsylvania in 1908.
 His dissertation, The American Indian in Relation to the White Population of the United States was published.

 Career

 Educator

 For the first two years after attaining his degree, he tutored families of railroad employees of the Lehigh Valley Railroad and Pennsylvania Railroad.
 In 1897, he taught economics, history, English, and German and French languages at Juniata College.

 While taking college courses from 1900 to 1903, he also taught mathematics and modern languages at the Blight School for Boys.
 He moved to Columbus, Ohio, by 1905 to be a professor at Ohio State University.
 He taught sociology and economics through 1914.

 He went to France in 1914 and studied and traveled with Professor Compte, who spent the summers in the French countryside with his family.

 For ten years, from 1915 to 1925, he was the president of Fisk University.
 Under his leadership, the school received recognition as a standard college.
 It was the first African American school to do so in the United States.
 He raised a million dollar endowment fund for the school.

+While raising funds for Fisk University, donors said "they wanted Fisk students to be taught their place under Jim Crow" according to Nov Dec 2023 issue of the Pennsylvania Gazette, a publication of the University of Pennsylvania.
+And, according to that article, McKenzie closed the student newspaper, abolished the student council, banned most extracurricular activities, and imposed strict codes.
+Students who violated these restrictions were labeled Bolshevists and expelled.
+W. E. B. Du Bois wrote in The Crisis (the NAACP magazine) "Men and women of Black America: Let no decent Negro send his child to Fisk until Fayette McKenzie goes".
+Student unrest in 1925 led to demonstrations against McKenzie.
+In February 1926, students went on strike, and 80 percent of students left campus and returned home.
+McKenzie refused to make changes in university regulations.
+Finally, under pressure, he submitted his resignation on April 16, 1926.
+This was, clearly, one of the worst administrations in HBCU history.

 He returned to Juniata College in 1927 to teach sociology and function for two years as the dean of men.
 He started the Altoona Center as an Extension of the college in 1928.
 He retired in 1941.